Tove Kohala

 Tove Britt Ingeborg Kohala (born 29 January 2001) is a Swedish luger who competes internationally.

-She represented her country at the 2022 Winter Olympics.
+She represented her country at the 2022 Winter Olympics and 2026 Winter Olympics.

 Her father, Hans, competed in the luge doubles event at the 1992 and 1994 Winter Olympics.
 Her brother, Svante, also competed at the 2022 Winter Olympics in the men's singles event in luge.